VinamraSaurav/FlightsAndSearchService/README.md

 - Execute `npm install` on the same path as of your root directory of the downloaded project.
 - Create a `.env` file in the root directory and add the following environment variable
     - `PORT = 3000`
+    - `DB_SYNC = true` (Required only once after setting up associations, once done can change it to false).
 - Inside the src/config folder create a new file `config.json` and then add the following piece of json in it.
 ```
 {